Fund Mechanicsside-letter

 The risk to other LPs is information asymmetry.
 If a $200M anchor cut a 50 basis point management fee deal and no one else knows, the rest of the LP base is silently subsidizing that discount.
 The MFN clause exists to neutralize that risk, by giving non-anchor LPs the right to elect any side-letter term granted to comparably-sized investors.

-ILPA's 2019 Model LPA standardized side-letter mechanics: incorporation by reference into the LPA, full disclosure to all LPs after final close, and automatic MFN extension subject to defined carve-outs.
-The model is not universal but it shifted market practice toward more transparency.
+ILPA's Model LPA standardised side-letter mechanics: incorporation by reference into the LPA, full disclosure to all LPs after final close, and automatic MFN extension subject to defined carve-outs.
+The model is not universal, and specific terms vary by jurisdiction, but it shifted market practice toward more transparency.

 Why it matters